XiaoTaoWang/HiC_pipeline/README.rst

 runHiC is an easy-to-use command-line tool for Hi-C data processing.

+Since version 0.8.6, runHiC supports the processing of all kinds of 3C-based interaction data, including Hi-C, Micro-C, HiChIP/PLAC-Seq, and ChIA-PET.
+For experiments that do not use restriction enzymes for DNA fragmentation, you can set the enzyme name arbitrarily for your record.
+For example, for Micro-C, you can set it to *MNase*; for ChIA-PET, you can set it to *sonication*

-Since versio 0.8.5, runHiC has changed the default aligner to `chromap <https://github.com/haowenz/chromap>`_, which is comparable to `bwa-mem <https://github.com/lh3/bwa>`_ in alignment accuracy, but runs over 10 times faster.
+Since version 0.8.5, runHiC has changed the default aligner to `chromap <https://github.com/haowenz/chromap>`_, which is comparable to `bwa-mem <https://github.com/lh3/bwa>`_ in alignment accuracy, but runs over 10 times faster.

 Since version 0.8.1, runHiC can be used directly on `Arima HiC <https://arimagenomics.com>`_ data